-The overall confidence of the evaluation is moderate to high and varies between assessment units.
+The overall confidence of the evaluation varies from low to high between the assessment units.

-Confidence of the accuracy of the evaluation depends on the time series length and between-year variability during the reference period.
-Also, different numbers of stations per assessment unit contributes to the between-year data variability.
-The availability of data is the main reason for the confidence differing between the assessment units.
+Confidence of the evaluation accuracy depends on the time series length and between-year variability during the reference period.
+Also, different number of stations per assessment unit contributes to the between-year data variability.
+The data availability is the main reason for the variation in the confidence across the assessment units.

 Zooplankton monitoring stations are generally found in every Baltic Sea sub-basin, and suitable monitoring data series are available for relatively long (>18 years) time periods from most of the sub-basins.
-A similar confidence in the evaluation is expected for the assessed basins, because all of them have fairly similar length of the data sets and similar number of observations (number of data points per basin and per year).
+A similar confidence in the evaluation (moderate to high) is expected for the most assessed basins with fairly similar length of the data sets and similar number of observations (number of data points per basin and per year).
+However, in case of low observation frequency (for example, Gdansk Basin, where only August data were used from a single station each year), the confidence is low.